vanilophp/how-to-articles/README.md

 **Acceptance Criteria** for Submitted Articles:

-- Topic has to be relevant to Vanilo
+- Topic must to be relevant to Vanilo.
-- The article must be in the root folder of the repo
+- The article must be in the root folder of the repo.
-- The article must be in valid markdown format with `.md` file extension
+- The article must be in valid markdown format with `.md` file extension.
-- The filename must be in `kebab-case` (ie. all lowercase letters, no underscore, hyphens for word separator, eg.: `using-custom-theme-for-the-admin-panel.md`)
+- The filename must be in `kebab-case` (ie. all lowercase letters, no underscore, hyphens for word separator, eg.: `using-custom-theme-for-the-admin-panel.md`).
-- The filename shouldn't start with `how-to` (it's already on the path)
+- The filename shouldn't start with `how-to` (it's already on the path).
-- File assets must be in a separate folder matching the filename of the article, eg.: `using-custom-theme-for-the-admin-panel/screenshot1.png`
+- File assets must be in a separate folder matching the filename of the article, eg.: `using-custom-theme-for-the-admin-panel/screenshot1.png`.
-- The article uses proper English grammar
+- The article uses proper English grammar.
 - The file must begin with a [YAML front matter](https://jekyllrb.com/docs/front-matter/) section containing at least the following data:
   - `title`": the title of the article in [Title Case](https://en.wikipedia.org/wiki/Capitalization#Title_case).
   - `excerpt`: Short (1-2 sentences) summary of the article.
 Gets shown in the article list.
-  - `date`: The date of the article in `YYYY-mm-dd` format, eg.: `2019-04-21`
+  - `date`: The date of the article in `YYYY-mm-dd` format, eg.: `2019-04-21`.
 - The article must not begin with the title/h1, because it gets added from the title from the yaml front matter section.

 ### Example Article